 Colham Green, Hillingdon

-A semi-rural locality situated between Hillingdon and Stockley Park, dominated by Hillingdon Hospital
+A semi-rural locality situated between Hillingdon and Stockley Park, and dominated by Hillingdon Hospital

 The manor of Colham Garden, alias Drayton, once covered a large area to the south of Uxbridge and Hillingdon.
 The name may be a corrupted reference to its location near the River Colne or to a landowner called Cola.